Freelance

 Online Portfolio: How to Setup & What to Include

-This website guides you through how to create an online portfolio that stands out and showcases your work, using either Wordpress or Wix.
+This website guides you through how to create an online portfolio that showcases your work, using either Wordpress or Wix.

 Poynter Institute

-Offers information here on training and events; great one-stop shops for writing and reporting tips; News University, 100+ interactive journalism courses.
+Offers information here on training and events; great one-stop shops for writing and reporting tips; News University archives.

 ProJourn